-Note: This option is not displayed when Hostlist is enabled from the ConnectMode prompt (see Error!
-Reference source not found. on page 42 for more information).
+Note: This option is not displayed when Hostlist is enabled from the ConnectMode prompt (see page 39 for more information).

 DisConnMode

 Disconnect Mode (DisConnMode) determines the conditions under which the unit will cause a network connection to terminate.
 The current value is displayed in parentheses.